zhimengg/zhimengg.github.io/_pages/about.md

 <div style="font-size: 0.85em;" markdown="1">

 Hello!
-I'm Zhimeng, a PhD student at Georgia Institute of Technology.
-My research interests lie in theoretical computer science, with a focus on online algorithms and computational geometry.
+I'm Zhimeng, a PhD student at Georgia Institute of Technology, where I'm fortunate to be advised by [Helen Xu](https://itshelenxu.github.io/).
+My research interests are broadly in algorithms and data structures.
+I currently work on cache-friendly and parallel algorithms, and I have previously worked on problems in computational geometry, temporal graph algorithms, and online algorithms.

 I received my bachelor's degree in Computer Science and Mathematics from Hong Kong University of Science and Technology, where I was lucky to be advised by [Siu-Wing Cheng](https://www.cse.ust.hk/faculty/scheng/) for my final year thesis.
 I spent an exchange semester at UIUC in Spring 2023, during which I worked with wonderful mentor [Sariel Har-Peled](https://sarielhp.org/).
 Prior to these, I interned at Google during the summers of 2021, 2022, and 2023.